amitdubeyup/coding-learning-resources/full-stack/tree-graph.md

 ## Breadth-First Search (BFS)

-BFS is a graph traversal algorithm that explores all vertices at the present depth level before moving to the next depth level.
-It uses a queue data structure.
+BFS explores a graph level by level - like checking all your immediate friends first, then their friends, and so on.
+Uses a queue to keep track of what to visit next.

 ### Time Complexity
-- O(V + E) where V is vertices and E is edges
-- Each vertex and edge is visited once
+- O(V + E) - you visit each node and edge exactly once

 ### Space Complexity
-- O(V) for the queue in worst case (when graph is dense)
+- O(V) worst case - the queue could hold all nodes if it's a dense graph

 ### How It Works
-1. Start from a source vertex
-2. Visit all its adjacent vertices
-3. Mark visited vertices to avoid cycles
-4. Use a queue: enqueue visited vertices, dequeue to process
-5. Process level by level

-BFS is useful for finding shortest paths in unweighted graphs, level-order traversal in trees, and solving puzzles like mazes.
+Start at one node, visit all its direct neighbors first, then go to the next level.
+Perfect for finding shortest paths in unweighted graphs or doing level-order traversal in trees.

 ### Basic JavaScript Implementation
 ```javascript